WindyLab/LLM-RL-Papers/README.md

     ![](./images/EnvGen.png)

-    ​	In EnvGen framework, the authors generate multiple environments with an LLM to let the agent learn different skills effectively, with the N-cycle training cycles, each consisting of the following four steps. **Step 1:** they provide an LLM with a prompt composed of four components (*i.e*., task description, environment details, output template, and feedback from the previous cycle), and ask the LLM to fill the template and output various environment configurations that can be used to train agents on different skills. **Step 2:** they train a small RL agent in the LLM-generated environments. **Step 3:** they train the agent in the original environment to allow for better generalization and then measure the RL agent’s training progress by letting it explore the original environment. **Step 4:** they provide the LLM with the agent performance from the original environment (measured in step 3) as feedback for adapting the LLM environments in the next cycle to focus on the weaker performing skills.
+    ​	In EnvGen framework, the authors generate multiple environments with an LLM to let the agent learn different skills effectively, with the N-cycle training cycles, each consisting of the following four steps.

+    **Step 1:** provide an LLM with a prompt composed of four components (*i.e*., task description, environment details, output template, and feedback from the previous cycle), and ask the LLM to fill the template and output various environment configurations that can be used to train agents on different skills.

+    **Step 2:** train a small RL agent in the LLM-generated environments.

+    **Step 3:** train the agent in the original environment to allow for better generalization and then measure the RL agent’s training progress by letting it explore the original environment.

+    **Step 4:** provide the LLM with the agent performance from the original environment (measured in step 3) as feedback for adapting the LLM environments in the next cycle to focus on the weaker performing skills.

+- Review:
+        The highlight of this paper is that it uses LLM to design initial training environment conditions, which helps the RL agent learn the strategy of long-horizon tasks more quickly.
+This is a concept of decomposing long-horizon tasks into smaller tasks and then retraining, accelerating the training efficiency of RL.
+It also uses a feedback mechanism that allows LLM to revise the conditions based on the training effect of RL.
+Only four interactions with LLM are needed to significantly improve the training efficiency of RL and reduce the usage cost of LLM.

 ***